 A portion of our sales is derived from international markets, including Canada.
-Revenues denominated in currencies other than the U.S. dollar represented approximately 7.0% and 7.9% of total consolidated revenues for fiscal 2023 and 2022, respectively.
+Revenues denominated in currencies other than the U.S. dollar represented approximately 6.9% and 7.0% of total consolidated revenues for fiscal 2024 and 2023, respectively.
 The operating results of our international subsidiaries are translated into U.S. dollars and such results are affected by movements in foreign currencies relative to the U.S. dollar.
 In addition, a weaker Canadian dollar increases the costs to our Canadian operations of merchandise and other operational inputs that are sourced from outside Canada, which has the effect of reducing the operating margins of our Canadian business if we are unable to recover these additional costs through price adjustments with our Canadian customers.
-In fiscal 2023 and 2022, foreign currency fluctuations impacted our consolidated revenues negatively by 0.6% and 0.1%, respectively.
+In fiscal 2024 and 2023, foreign currency fluctuations impacted our consolidated revenues negatively by a nominal percentage and 0.6%, respectively.
 These impacts were primarily driven by fluctuations in the Canadian dollar.
 Our operating results in future years could be negatively impacted by any further devaluation, as compared to the U.S. dollar, of the Canadian dollar or any of the currencies of the other countries in which we operate.

-In fiscal 2018, we initiated a multiyear CRM project to further develop, implement and deploy a third-party application we licensed.
-This new solution is intended to improve functionality, capability and information flow as well as increase automation in servicing our customers.
-We began deployment of our new CRM project during the second half of fiscal 2021 and while deployment of the CRM system is substantially complete in the U.S., we continue to work on the implementation and operation of the system.
-We are depreciating this system over a 10-year life and recognized \$3.3 million and \$3.2 million of amortization expense in fiscal 2023 and fiscal 2022, respectively.
+In fiscal 2018, we initiated a multiyear CRM project to further develop, implement and deploy a third-party software application we licensed.
+This new solution is intended to improve functionality, capability and information flow as well as increase automation for our operations in servicing our customers.
+We began deployment of our new CRM project during the second half of fiscal 2021 and concluded the deployment to our U.S. locations in the first quarter of fiscal 2024.
+We are depreciating this system over a 10-year life and recognized \$3.6 million and \$3.3 million of amortization expense in fiscal 2024 and fiscal 2023, respectively.

-In fiscal 2022, we initiated a multiyear ERP project that will continue through 2027, with early phases focused on master data management and finance capabilities followed by subsequent phases with a strong focus on supply chain and procurement automation and technology.
-We believe that this initiative will become the core of the UniFirst technology footprint and will integrate and complement the capabilities of the CRM system that we are currently deploying.
-We expect this system and the supply chain and procurement capabilities that it will provide to enable lower operating costs and customer churn through enhanced inventory utilization and vendor management, improved response times to customer orders and more efficient back-end processes.
-These capabilities will allow us to more effectively respond to and mitigate the types of supply chain challenges that we experienced during the COVID-19 pandemic and that we continue to experience primarily as a result of the current inflationary environment.
+In fiscal 2022, we initiated a multiyear ERP project that we plan to continue through 2027, with early phases focused on master data management and finance capabilities followed by subsequent phases with a strong focus on supply chain and procurement automation and technology.
+We believe that this initiative will become the core of the UniFirst systems technology footprint and will integrate and complement the capabilities of the CRM system.
+We expect the ERP system and the new supply chain and procurement capabilities that it will provide to enable lower operating costs and reduced customer churn.
+Such benefits are expected to be delivered through enhanced inventory utilization and vendor management, improved response times to customer orders and more efficient back-end processes.
+These capabilities will allow us to more effectively respond to and mitigate the types of supply chain challenges that we experienced during the COVID-19 pandemic and inflationary environment of 2022 and 2023.